yktoo/yktoo.com/content/blog/posts/0714/index.en.md

 series: music
 ---

 It's Friday people!
-The nineteenth edition of {{< a "/series/music" "Musicellaneous" >}} features an Italian jazz rock fusion extravaganza called **D.F.A.**, which unfortunately ceased to exist a while ago.
+The nineteenth edition of [Musicellaneous](/series/music) features an Italian jazz rock fusion extravaganza called **D.F.A.**, which unfortunately ceased to exist a while ago.

 By the way, the abbreviation stands for "Duty Free Area".